 A key giveaway as to if a product is just Hemp Seed Oil is both the price and the bottle size.
 Hemp Seed Oil is relatively inexpensive and as it is used for cooking, tend to come in much larger bottles than CBD products.

-CBD scams often involve individuals re-bottling Hemp Seed Oil into small 10 or 30ml bottles and trying to pass this off as CBD.
-If you see 10ml or 30ml CBD being sold (especially on places like Amazon) for unbelievably cheap prices, then it is a scam.
-No two ways about it.
+CBD scams often involve individuals re-bottling Hemp Seed Oil into small 10ml or 30ml bottles and trying to pass this off as CBD.
+If you see 10ml or 30ml bottles of CBD being sold (especially on places like Amazon) for unbelievably cheap prices (Less than £8-10), then it is almost certainly scam.

 What is CBD Oil?